Tom-Jank/Tom-Jank/README.md

-# Hi I'm Tomek, a full-stack dev based in Poland
+# Hi I'm Tomek, a full-stack engineer

-I enjoy working with Java and Angular, but I'm open to exploring other languages.
+💻 Proficient in Java and know a little bit of TypeScript, but I'm open to exploring other languages.
-Lately picked up React and for now it is my primary frontend tool.

-Currently working at Deloitte Automotive DevOps Studio in Poznań 💼
+👽 Trying to not write slop and utilize pattern matching 💼 Currently working at Deloitte Automotive DevOps Studio in Poznań, Poland